zjgraves/Data/README.md

 ## Datasets:

-- post-operative.data

-Determining where a patient should be sent after surgery (I, S, A) based on various body tempurature measurements
+- post-operative.data: Determining where a patient should be sent after surgery (I, S, A) based on various body tempurature measurements